Garrett-Productions/udemyUltimateSEO/halfwayReview.info.md

 STARTING WITH KEYWORD RESERACH
+* The point of KW niching is to increase traffic & sales

 1. Find the keywords of websites that already appear in your desired search in google
 - (SEMRUSH) - Has all tools built in